mslaksh/LXX503/README.md

 8. Select the twrp.img file from your device's internal storage or wherever you've saved it, swipe to install, and then reboot.
 9. Download the official firmware for Lava Blaze 5G from [here](https://kmportal.indlava.com/upload/client/SP/LXX503_BLAZE_5G_4_6_8GB/)
 10. Install the firmware file with twrp or adb sideload.
-11. Now restore the '/data' partition from the backup.
+11. Now restore the '/data' partition from the backup. (all your apps and device settings will be restored)

 That's it!
 TWRP should now be successfully installed on your device.
 It successfully replaced the stock recovery on the device.
 Now to access the recovery press volume up+ power keys together and toggle the recovery option.